abemscac/pies-doc/docs/react/higher-order-component.md

 ---
-sidebar_position: 11
+sidebar_position: 13
-description: Introduce the higher order component (HOC) in React.
+description: Introduce what higher order components (HOC) are in React.
 keywords: [piesdoc, react, react hoc]
 ---

-# Higher Order Component (HOC)
+# Higher Order Components (HOC)

 ## What Are HOCs?